Skip to main content

 Login with AD credentials

-Which login is used?
+Which login method is used?

 • the AD password